NtinosVg/NTUA-BigData-Spark-Ray/README.md

 https://colab.research.google.com/drive/1pjf3Q6T-Ak2gXzbgoPpvMdfOHd1GqHZG?usp=sharing

-For Ray just install the necessery python packages.
+For Ray just install the necessary python packages.

 ## Setup
 To start the HDFS and connect my nodes to a YARN cluster run